-As statistically significant non-inferiority was achieved for the primary endpoint and all 4 key secondary endpoints, the pre-specified hierarchical order continued with superiority testing of percent change from baseline in LDH.
+As statistically significant non-inferiority was achieved for the primary endpoint and all 4 key secondary endpoints, the pre-specified hierarchical order continued with superiority testing of 240111_ULTOMIRIS 10 mg/mL PI CCDS v10.0 percent change from baseline in LDH.
 The assessment of the treatment difference for superiority resulted in a p-value of 0.0583 which did not reach the pre-specified significance threshold for superiority (p < 0.05) and therefore no additional testing in the hierarchy was conducted.